HoldenLab/LifeHack/Main Body/README.md

-# Excitation Module
+# Main Body

-This folder contains everything needed to build the excitation module
+This folder contains everything needed to build the Main Body.
+This also encompasses the Image Autofocus and Focus Shifter sub-modules

 <a href="https://a360.co/3mF2ceR">View CAD Design</a>